reselbob/starter-microservice/README.md

 ### Installing the Mimik edgeEngine

-You can find the various versions of the Edge SDK at this URL: [https://github.com/mimikgit/edgeSDK/releases](https://github.com/mimikgit/edgeSDK/releases).
+You can find the various versions of edgeEngine at this URL: [https://github.com/mimikgit/edgeSDK/releases](https://github.com/mimikgit/edgeSDK/releases).
 Select the artifact relevant to your development environment and the run the setup executable or uncompress the `.tar` file, depending on the targeted operating system.

-After you have the Edge SDK installed, you need to get the edgeEngine up and running.
+After you have edgeEngine downloaded and installed, you need to get it up and running.
 You can find the instructions for installing and running the version of the Mimik edgeEngine that is appropriate to your development machine at this URL: [https://developer.mimik.com/installation-guide/](https://developer.mimik.com/installation-guide/).

 ### Installing Mimik Edge CLI Tool

-Once the Mimik Edge SDK and Mimik edgeEngine are installed, execute the following command to install the Mimik Edge CLI Tool.
+Once the Mimik edgeEngine are installed, execute the following command to install the Mimik Edge CLI Tool.

 `npm install -g @mimik/mimik-edge-cli`

 ### Creating an Edge Access Token and binding it to your account

 The last thing you'll need to to is create an Edge Access Token and bind it to your Mimik account using the Edge CLI Tool.
+The Edge Access Token makes the running instance of edgeEngine visible to other instances of edgeEngine running in the cluster.

 You'll find the instuctions for creating an Edge Access Token and binding it to your Mimik account at this URL: [https://developer.mimik.com/development-setup/](https://developer.mimik.com/development-setup/).